lk0103/ROCF_score_classification/README.md

 The goal of this project is to develop an end-to-end automated system for evaluating performance on the Rey–Osterrieth Complex Figure test.
 Leveraging state-of-the-art computer vision and artificial intelligence methods.
 The system currently:

-- **Preprocess input images** to enhance the drawing and remove noise.
+- **Preprocesses input images** to enhance the drawing and remove noise.
-- **Quantify similarity** to the original ROCF template by classifying each drawing into one of four categories (Class 0: least similar; Class 1: moderately similar; Class 2: similar; Class 3: very similar) through comprehensive hyperparameter testing of both ResNet‑18 and Swin Transformer architectures.
+- **Trains Multiple Image Classifiers** that classify each drawing into one of four categories (Class 0: least similar; Class 1: moderately similar; Class 2: similar; Class 3: very similar) through comprehensive hyperparameter testing of both ResNet‑18 and Swin Transformer architectures.

 This approach aims to provide clinicians and researchers with a faster, more consistent, and scalable way to score ROCF tests, ultimately enhancing the diagnosis and monitoring of neurological and psychiatric memory disorders.